krist00fer/ef-01-git/docs/instructions-easy.md

 git push --force
 ```

 > Warning - Anytime you use the flag --force you should be a bit cautious.
 The same goes here with `git push`.
-At this point, this is indeed what we want, but make sure you don't accidentaly overwite things you didn't want to.
+At this point, this is indeed what we want, but make sure you don't accidentally overwrite things you didn't want to.

 21. Repeat from number 6 - You are now done and have successfully contributed to an OpenSource repository using a common pattern to handle change using Pull Requests.
 If you want to contribute more to the same project just start over from bullet 6, where you created a `feature branch` to contain your proposed changes.

-Thanks for you participation!
+Thanks for your participation!